garkimasera/optarg2chain/README.md

 }
 ```

 `optarg_fn` generates builder struct, optional argument setter and terminal methods.
-You can use above `join_strings` like this:
+You can use above `join_strings` as below:

 ```Rust
 assert_eq!(join_strings("aaa".to_owned()).exec(), "aaaccc");